TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-6/AzureMonitor.md

 Log data collected by Azure Monitor can be analyzed with queries to quickly retrieve, consolidate, and analyze collected data.

-Azure Monitor uses a version of the Kusto query language (suitable for simple log queries)
+Azure Monitor uses a version of the Kusto query language (suitable for simple log queries).